 This approach of using the most restrictive configuration to set the non-financial reference level will be used any non-financial reference level that varies according to configuration.
-Where a resource's thermal state is considered to establish a non-financial reference level, then the market participant shall use similar conditions of a relevant thermal state to establish any other thermal state-affected non-financial reference level.
+To determine reference levels that are affected by thermal states, market participants determine the ambient conditions associated with hot, warm and cold thermal state reference levels.
+These ambient conditions will be used to determine all thermal state-affected reference levels.
+Where a resource's thermal state is considered to establish a non-financial reference level, then the market participant shall use similar conditions of a relevant thermal state to establish any other thermal state affected non-financial reference level.